 American Airlines, as one of major carriers in the United States, has successfully implemented the hub-and-spoke system to connect passengers across the country and beyond.
 This system allows them to efficiently manage their flight operations, provide a broad range of travel options, and compete effectively in the highly competitive airline industry.
 The hub-and-spoke system is an operational model to efficiently manage the flight routes and passenger traffic.

 Hub: A hub is a central airport that serves as a major connecting point for an airline's flights.
-American Airlines operates 10 hubs – Charlotte, Chicago- O’Hare, Dallas / Fort Worth, Los Angles, Miami, New York (JFK), New York (LaGuardia), Philadelphia, Phoenix (Sky Harbor), Washington (Regan) (Wikipedia contributors, 2023).
+American Airlines operates 10 hubs – Charlotte, Chicago- O’Hare, Dallas / Fort Worth, Los Angeles, Miami, New York (JFK), New York (LaGuardia), Philadelphia, Phoenix (Sky Harbor), Washington (Regan) (Wikipedia contributors, 2023).

 These hubs are strategically located across the United States to facilitate connections between flights from various origin and destination cities.

 Spokes: Spokes are airports that are not hubs but serve as destinations for flights originating from the hubs.
 These airports are connected to one or more hub airports and typically have a mix of regional and mainline flights arriving and departing.

-Bagroom Operations:
+Bag-room Operations:

-Airlines face a huge challenge when it comes to bagroom throughput, particularly with the staggering number of travelers they serve daily.
+Airlines face a huge challenge when it comes to bag-room throughput, particularly with the staggering number of travelers they serve daily.
 In American Airlines, with 500,000 travelers passing through their gates every day, airlines need to efficiently handle their luggage as well.
 On average, each traveler carries approximately 2.5 bags.
-To manage this massive volume of luggage, airlines typically operate bagrooms and Baggage Handling Systems at the first level of their airport facilities.
-Bagroom handles the checked bags and transfer bags except shorter tail-to-tail connections transfer bags.
-Gate bags do not enter bagroom.
-The efficiency of the bagroom's operations is paramount to prevent delays, lost luggage, and ultimately, to provide travelers with a smooth and hassle-free experience from check-in to baggage claim.
+To manage this massive volume of luggage, airlines typically operate bag-rooms and Baggage Handling Systems at the first level of their airport facilities.
+Bag-room handles the checked bags and transfer bags except shorter tail-to-tail connections transfer bags.
+Gate bags do not enter bag-room.
+The efficiency of the bag-room's operations is paramount to prevent delays, lost luggage, and ultimately, to provide travelers with a smooth and hassle-free experience from check-in to baggage claim.

 Problem Statement

-Before any flight, passengers will check-in and drop the luggage in the check-in bay.
-Luggage will be transported to the baggage room area in carts.
-When the flight has arrived near the gate, the luggage is transported to flight in the carts.
-Passengers who have their flights three hours or more after their check-in time, it is difficult to manage their luggage.
-This poses a risk for baggage mishandling.
+Every airline carrier reports baggage mishandling rate to Office of Airline Information (OAI) each month.
+These data are used to monitor each carrier's baggage, wheelchairs, and scooters handling, and to provide information to consumers (Office of Airline Information (OAI), 2018).
+In turn, this information on public portal adds to consumer trust and passenger attraction.

+Additionally, the personnel and equipment required for managing an airline's bag-room represent a substantial financial investment, contributing significantly to the operational costs of the airline.
+Hence, optimizing bag-room's operations is crucial to minimize the risk of flight delays, mitigate the occurrence of mishandled luggage.